-Intern Abroad HQ has a number of diverse veterinary internship opportunities available in multiple destinations.
-With our programs, you will gain the chance to shadow professionals in the field, work closely with a range of different species, educate local communities and provide hands-on assistance with treatment.
+Intern Abroad HQ has a diverse range of veterinary internship opportunities available in multiple destinations.
+With our customizable internship programs, you will gain the chance to shadow professionals in the field, work closely with a range of different species, educate local communities and provide hands-on assistance with treatment.
 The tasks associated with each program are dependent on the destination that you choose to intern in.
 Each location provides a different internship environment and cultural approach to treatment and care of animals.
 If you are a veterinary student or recently graduated and want to get your hands dirty, these internships are for you!

 By taking a veterinary internship during your summer break, you can develop your skills by enhancing your communication, teamwork, problem solving, cross cultural intelligence and gain deeper career insight.
 Each internship facilitated by Intern Abroad HQ includes a guided reflection framework that allows you to accurately assess and review your experience.
 Once you have concluded your internship, you will be provided with a portfolio of these reflections to help you draw from what you learnt abroad and better communicate your skill development to future employers.

 The wildlife internships in South Africa are truly a ‘once in a lifetime’ opportunity to work in one of the most ecologically diverse areas in the world.
 Located in Gondwana Game Reserve, this intensive 2 week veterinarian program provides a look behind the curtain into the rewarding world of wildlife veterinarians.
 Anyone who has thought there must be more to the field of veterinary now has the chance to shadow a qualified professional in this thrilling opportunity.